thias/puppet-bind/README.md

 For RHEL5, you might want to use the newest possible bind packages (otherwise if you're using `bind-chroot`, you'll need to check whether the zone files need to be placed inside the chroot, e.g.
 `/var/named/chroot/var/named`.
-Doing so unconditionally will break the newest versions of bind if zones are deployed before `named` is started for the first time):
+Doing this unconditionally will break the newest versions of BIND if zone files are deployed before `named` is started for the first time, so be careful):

 ```puppet
 class { '::bind': packagenameprefix => 'bind97' }